Kirkirillka/ansible-handmade/playbooks/vpn/ipsec/strongswan_swanctl/README.md

 The role contains tags:

 - `variables` - load and parse variables before any other tasks.
-- `debug` - include debugging tasks to executre during the role.
+- `debug` - include debugging tasks to execute during the role.
 - `packages` - install all necessary packages.
 Can be used to skip a long process if you have already checked that all dependencies are installed.
 - `prepare` - run tasks to prepare the hosts.
-The tasks with `prepare` tag are dependent upon the OS type, but basically it install firewall policy, make permissions in security mechanisms (such as SELinux), enable packet forwarding, etc.
+The tasks with `prepare` tag are dependent upon the OS type, but basically, it installs firewall policy, makes permissions in security mechanisms (such as SELinux), enables packet forwarding, etc.
 - `ca` - create and configure a Certificate Authority.
 The CA key and certificate are issued here.
 - `strongswan` - install Strongswan and configure IPSec VPN server.
 - `user` - issue certificates for users and prepare configuration files for them to connect.